genexuslabs/FestivalTickets/README.md

 # FestivalTickets - IaC
-FestivalTickets is an example of a high scalability system built with Genexus.
+FestivalTickets is an example of a high scalability system built with GeneXus.
 It is a ticket ruffle system designed for massive events.

 This repository contains the necessary resources for creating the infrastructure across various cloud providers.